2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The Reverse Of The 2014 Presidential Dollar

-All four 2014 Presidential Dollars share a common reverse design featuring the Statue of Liberty.
-This striking rendition was designed and executed by U.S. Mint Sculptor-Engraver Don Everhart.
-The reverse displays the inscriptions “UNITED STATES OF AMERICA” and the denomination “$1” surrounding Lady Liberty.
+All four 2014 Presidential Dollars share the same reverse: a rendition of the Statue of Liberty designed and executed by U.S. Mint Sculptor-Engraver Don Everhart.
+The reverse reads “UNITED STATES OF AMERICA” and “$1.”

 Other Features Of The 2014 Presidential Dollar

-The 2014 Presidential Dollar maintains the specifications established for the series.
-Each coin measures 26.5 millimeters in diameter and weighs 8.1 grams.
-The composition consists of a pure copper core with outer layers of manganese brass.
-The overall metal composition includes 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
-The manganese brass cladding comprises 77% copper, 12% zinc, 7% manganese, and 4% nickel, giving these coins their distinctive golden color.
+Each coin measures 26.5 mm in diameter and weighs 8.1 grams.
+The composition is a pure copper core clad in manganese brass (overall: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel).
+The manganese brass cladding itself consists of 77% copper, 12% zinc, 7% manganese, and 4% nickel—a formula that gives these coins their distinctive golden color but also makes them prone to toning in poor storage conditions.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)

-Assessing your coin’s value requires examining three critical factors: the mint mark location on the edge (P, D, or S), the edge lettering position (A or B), and the coin’s condition grade using the Sheldon Scale.
+Determining your coin’s value comes down to three things: the mint mark on the edge (P, D, or S), the edge lettering orientation (Position A or B), and the condition grade on the Sheldon Scale (MS60–MS70 for uncirculated coins; PR60–PR70 for proofs).

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List